andreashandel/IDEMAbook/docs/index.md

 ##A Basic Infectious Disease Systems Model
-For infectious disease models, the simplest dynamical systems model keeps track of the total number of individuals who are susceptible, infectious and recovered/immune (the so-called SIR model).
+For infectious disease models, the simplest dynamical systems model keeps track of the total number of individuals who are susceptible, infectious and removed/recovered (the so-called SIR model).
 This model is a compartmental model, i.e. we place individuals into distinct compartments, according to some characteristics.
 We then only track the total number of individuals in each of these compartments.
 In the simplest model, the only characteristic we track is a person's infection status according to 3 different stages/compartments:

 * **S** - uninfected and susceptible individuals.
-* **I** - infected and infectious individuals (note that these terms are often used interchangeably, but technically we are talking about someone who is infected **and** is infectious, i.e. can infect others).
+* **I** - infected and infectious individuals.
-* **R** - recovered/removed individuals.
+* **R** - removed (recovered and immune or dead) individuals.
 Those are individuals that do not further participate, either because they are now immune or because they died.

 When talking about the quantities that are tracked in each compartment, you will see both the term *host(s)* and *individual(s)* used interchangeably.
-While we most often think of human hosts, the hosts can be any animal (or plants or bacteria infected by phages, etc.).
+While we most often think of human hosts, the hosts can be any animal (or plants infected by viruses or bacteria infected by phages, etc.).
 Sometimes, a compartment might track a quantity such as pathogen load in the environment.

 In addition to specifying the **compartments** of a model, we need to specify the **processes/mechanisms** determining the changes in each compartment.
 Broadly speaking, some processes increase the number of individuals in a given compartment/stage and processes that lead to a reduction.
 Those processes are sometimes called inflows and outflows.

 For our system, we specify only 2 processes/flows:

 1. A susceptible individual (S) can become infected by an infectious individual (I) at some rate (for which we use the parameter _b_).
 This leads to the susceptible individual leaving the S compartment and entering the I compartment.
-2. An infected individual dies or recovers and enters the recovered/removed (R) compartment at some rate.
+2. An infected individual dies or recovers and enters the removed (R) compartment at some rate.
 This is described by the parameter _g_ in our model.

 In general, the entities that change (that vary) in our system (here the number of individuals in compartments S, I and R) are called variables and are each represented by a compartment.
 In contrast, the quantities that are usually assumed fixed for a given system are called parameters.
 For the model above, those are the infection rate _b_ and the recovery rate _g_.
 This is not a fixed rule, though, and sometimes parameters can be allowed to vary.

 The SIR model is very basic, but it still has the hallmark of a complex system.
-Specifically, there is an interaction between components, namely the **I** component interacts with the **S** component, or phrased in more ordinary language, infected individuals can interact with susceptibles and thereby infect them.
+Specifically, there is an interaction between components, namely the **I** component interacts with the **S** component, namely infected individuals can infect susceptibles.

 For compartmental models (and often other types of models), it is useful to show a graphical representation of the compartments and processes included in the model.
 For compartmental models, such a diagram/figure is usually called a flow diagram.
 Such a diagram consists of a box for each compartment, and arrows pointing in and out of boxes to describe flows and interactions.
 For the simple SIR model, the flow diagram is shown in Figure \@ref(fig:basicSIR).